Committee for equity in women's surFing

 - In 1994, bodyboarder Sarah Lucas broke the Mavericks gender barrier.

 - Feb 17, 1999, the first surf competition was held at Mavericks.
-The inaugural event was named “Men Who Ride Mountains.”
+Jeff Clark titled the inaugural event “Men Who Ride Mountains.”

 - Feb 26, 1999, Sarah Gerhardt became the first woman to ride the enormous wave at Mavericks standing on a surfboard.